Costea-Andrei-Ioan/CalendarApp/README.md

 The design is made with a prebuild template

 ## How to run
-Make sure to configure the database credentials and name in the main.py file python ./main.py
+Make sure to configure the database credentials and name in the main.py file.

+python ./main.py